+Home Museum Wanted Manual Specs Previous Next

 Size Comparison, QT-8D(Left), Compet 16(Right)

 At that time, Small-Scale Integration (SSI) IC's could contain the equivalent of 20 or so logic gates, combined to form a flip-flop or two, or a selection of a few logic elements.
 Medium Scale (MSI) integrated circuits were able to contain more logic, topping out at around 60 to 100 or so logic elements per chip.
 MSI devices provide higher level functions, examples of which would be an 8-bit shift register, 4-bit data selector, or binary full-adder.
 Later medium-scale MOS (Metal Oxide Semiconductor) devices could place an entire 64-bit shift register in a single chip.
 These devices paved the way for the development of Large Scale integrated circuit technology.
 LSI devices made it possible to cram many hundreds, and later, thousands of logic elements onto a single chip.
-Today, millions of logic elements make up the chips that are in our PCs, tablets, cars, TVs, and smart phones.
+Today, literally billions of logic elements make up the chips that are in our PCs, tablets, cars, TVs, and smart phones.
 The advancement of integrated circuit technology made it possible for an entire subsystem of an electronic calculator (for example, the arithmetic unit) to be integrated onto a single chip by late 1967.

 One of the ICs used in the QT-8D